Cowboys score late to avoid major upset, beat Texans 27-23 - WHIZ News

 INJURIES

-Texans: CB Steven Nelson injured an ankle in the first half and didn’t return. … WR Jalen Camp had an oblique injury.
+Texans: CB Steven Nelson injured an ankle in the first half and didn’t return. … Pierce couldn’t play late because of an ankle injury. … WR Jalen Camp had an oblique injury.

 Cowboys: RT Terence Steele (left knee), DT Johnathan Hankins (right shoulder) and rookie TE Jake Ferguson (neck) each left the game and didn’t return. … S Jayron Kearse played despite having to go to the locker room to treat a knee injury from pregame warmups.